hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

       The name of the private key for the certificate file within the `secretName` secret.

+  * <a name="v-connectinject-nodeselector" href="#v-connectinject-nodeselector">`nodeSelector`</a> (`string: null`) - This value defines [`nodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) labels for `connectInject` pod assignment, formatted as a multi-line string.

+        ```yaml
+        nodeSelector: |
+          beta.kubernetes.io/arch: amd64
+        ```

   * <a name="v-connectinject-acl-bindingrule-selector" href="#v-connectinject-acl-bindingrule-selector">`aclBindingRuleSelector`</a> (`string: "serviceaccount.name!=default"`) -
   A [selector](/docs/acl/acl-auth-methods.html#binding-rules) for restricting automatic injection to only matching services based on their associated service account.
-By default, services using the `default` Kubernetes service account will not have a proxy injected.
+By default, services using the `default` Kubernetes service account will be prevented from logging in.
+  This only has effect if ACLs are enabled.
+Requires Consul 1.5+ and consul-k8s 0.8.0+.

+  * <a name="v-connectinject-overrideauthmethodname" href="#v-connectinject-overrideauthmethodname">`overrideAuthMethodName`</a> (`string: ""`) - If not using `global.bootstrapACLs` and instead manually setting up an auth method for Connect inject, set this to the name of your Auth method.

   * <a name="v-connectinject-aclinjecttoken" href="#v-connectinject-aclinjecttoken">`aclInjectToken`</a> - Refers to a Kubernetes secret that you have created that contains an ACL token for your Consul cluster which allows the Connect injector the correct permissions.
 This is only needed if Consul namespaces and ACLs are enabled on the Consul cluster and you are not setting `global.bootstrapACLs` to `true`.
 This token needs to have `operator = "write"` privileges so that it can create namespaces.

-      - <a name="v-connectinject-aclinjecttoken-secretname" href="#v-synccatalog-aclinjecttoken-secretname">secretName </a>`(string: null)` - The name of the Kubernetes secret.
+      - <a name="v-connectinject-aclinjecttoken-secretname" href="#v-connectinject-aclinjecttoken-secretname">secretName </a>`(string: null)` - The name of the Kubernetes secret.

-      - <a name="v-connectinject-aclinjecttoken-secretkey" href="#v-synccatalog-aclinjecttoken-secretkey">secretKey </a>`(string: null)` - The key within the Kubernetes secret that holds the acl token.
+      - <a name="v-connectinject-aclinjecttoken-secretkey" href="#v-connectinject-aclinjecttoken-secretkey">secretKey </a>`(string: null)` - The key within the Kubernetes secret that holds the acl token.

   * <a name="v-connectinject-centralconfig" href="#v-connectinject-centralconfig">`centralConfig`</a> - Values that configure
   Consul's [central configuration](/docs/agent/config_entries.html) feature (requires Consul v1.5+ and consul-k8s v0.8.1+).